-Department: Science • Phone: 570-740-0537 Program of Studies Leading to the A.S.
-Degree
+Department: Science • Phone: 570-740-0537

 This is a two-year program designed to provide students with the appropriate liberal arts and science background to apply for admission to a professional mortuary school.

 - Understand content specific knowledge in the appropriate discipline as offered in the current Science Program curriculum. - Develop the skills within the appropriate discipline to lay the foundation for continued professional development.